The Local Lifting Property, Property FD, and stability of approximate representations

-Baumslag-Solitar groups were introduced by Baumslag and Solitar in their landmark paper \cite{Baumslag:1962aa}, and they are still some of the most useful examples in combinatorial group theory.
+Baumslag--Solitar groups were introduced by Baumslag and Solitar in their landmark paper \cite{Baumslag:1962aa}, and they are still some of the most useful examples in combinatorial group theory.
 We split them into three classes, following a statement in the original paper \cite{Baumslag:1962aa} later corrected by Meskin \cite{Meskin:1972ab}.

 \begin{example} There is an isomorphism

 The action of $\mathbb{Z}$ is induced by multiplication by $n$.
 In particular, $BS(1, n)$ is metabelian, hence amenable, hence has the LP by Corollary \ref{amen cor}. \end{example}